-- 19. It seems that the authorities have been inspired by the examples of similar specific institutions in the United States, Canada, Poland, the United Kingdom, Russia and Ukraine. - 20.
-According to the informative note that accompanies the draft law the needs that prompted the legislator to make these changes, aimed at improving the current unfavourable business climate due to: " - 1. the search for predictability of the regulation of the entrepreneurial activity; - 2. the deficiencies of the state control system of the entrepreneurial activity; - 3. the level of quality and/or efficiency in the provision of public services imposed by virtue of the law, in particular, deficiencies in the process of issuing permissive documents, making mandatory registrations, expertise, etc.; - 4. the quality of the judicial system and the effectiveness of the functioning of the criminal prosecution process.9" - 21.
-Additionally, during the meetings held with the authorities, the People's Advocate Office and the civil society it was emphasized that there is a need for a protection and promotion mechanism for the rights of entrepreneurs, especially for the small and medium ones (over 90% of businesses in Moldova, according to the information provided during the meetings, are entrepreneurs of this size), who are often victims of arbitrariness by the administration.
-The representatives of the state authorities acknowledged that such a request is also the result of a demand from international partners who are concerned about the security of foreign investment in the country. - 22.
+- 23. It seems that the authorities have been inspired by the examples of similar specific institutions in the United States, Canada, Poland, the United Kingdom, Russia and Ukraine. - 24.
+According to the informative note that accompanies the legislator through these changes aimed at improving the current unfavourable business climate due to: - 1. the search for predictability of the regulation of the entrepreneurial activity; - 2. the deficiencies of the state control system of the entrepreneurial activity; - 3. the level of quality and/or efficiency in the provision of public services imposed by virtue of the law, in particular, deficiencies in the process of issuing permissive documents, making mandatory registrations, expertise, etc.; - 4. the quality of the judicial system and the effectiveness of the functioning of the criminal prosecution process.8" - 25.
+Additionally, during the meetings held with the authorities, the People's Advocate Office and the civil society, it was emphasized that there is a need for a protection and promotion mechanism for the rights of entrepreneurs, especially for the small and medium ones (over 90% of businesses in Moldova, according to the information provided during the meetings, are entrepreneurs of this size), who are often victims of arbitrariness by the administration.
+The representatives of the state authorities acknowledged that such a request is also the result of a demand from international partners who are concerned about the security of foreign investment in the country. - 26.
 However, it is uncertain which "entrepreneurs" will actually use the PAER as a complaint mechanism.
 While small self-employed and medium-sized enterprises should be in theory the largest and targeted beneficiaries, in practice it is not excluded that this mechanism will be rather used by medium and even large companies, which are more experienced in defending their rights before public authorities.